rschristopher/rschristopher.github.io/src/currency/appendix/coinjoin.md

 3. **Transaction Construction**: Coordinator builds the joint transaction with mixed inputs/outputs.
 4. **Blame Round**: If invalid, identify and exclude faulty participants.
 5. **Signing**: Users receive the tx, unblind, verify (no changes, their outputs present), and sign their inputs.
-6. **Broadcast**: Coordinator or users broadcast the fully signed tx.
+6. **Broadcast**: Coordinator or users broadcast the fully signed transaction.

 Success requires all signatures; failure reverts without loss.

 ---